twknab/workout_tracker/readme.md

 This application is designed to help in logging workouts.

 # Features
-- Login or Register new Users.
+- Register new users.
+- Login existing users.
 - Add a new workout.
-- View workout and add exercises.
+- Add exercises to a workout.
-- Delete an exercise.
+- Delete an exercise (for incomplete workouts only).
 - Complete a workout.
+- View workout.
+- Edit a workout.
+- Delete a workout.
 - View all past workouts.

 ### Dugout Features (next up):
-- Get search box to work.
-- Delete a workout.
-- Edit a workout.

-### Fix:
+- Search box capable of searching these fields:
+  - workout: `name`, `description`
+  - exercise: `name`, `weight`, `repetitions`

 ### Wishlist / Feature Upgrades:
+- Search box.

 - Add workout stats for each workout (total volume lifted, total # of reps).

 - Add workout stats for the dashboard (total volume lifted, total # of reps).